JasonBock/NUnit.Experimental.TestAdapter/docs/notes.md

 * Step 1 - Run `dotnet test` against a project with tests.
 Shouldn't do anything.
 * Step 2 - See if the tests can be discovered, but not run.
 Hardcoded is fine.
-* Then see if the tests can be discovered and executed.
+* Step 3 - Then see if the tests can be discovered and executed.
 Hardcoded is fine.
-* Then create two different test adapters.
-One that uses Reflection and one that is a source generator.
+* Step 4 - Then create two different test adapters.
+One that uses Reflection and one that is hard-coded, and do perf tests.
+* Step 5 - Then create the source generator version
+* Step 6 - See how long it takes to actually do the source generation.

 ### Step 1